amar5075kumar/Real-Time-POS/README.md

 All data is uploaded in the DOC folder.

 🔍 Definition
-Notebook_01: Environment Setup
-Notebook_02: Data_Generation (Scheduled every 2 mins to push data to Kafka and S3 Bucket)
-Notebook_03: Data - Consumer (Bronze to Gold) ETL for Bronze Layer to Silver Layer
-Notebook_04: Silver_To_Gold (ETL for Silver to Gold Layer)
-Notebook_05: Orchestration- JOB Scheduling_DLT
+The initial phase, known as Bronze-to-Silver ETL, involves transforming ingested data to enhance accessibility.
+The actions performed on the data at this stage, such as breaking down nested arrays and removing duplicate records, do not involve applying any business-driven interpretations.
+The tables generated in this phase represent the Silver layer of our lakehouse architecture.

+In the subsequent phase, referred to as Silver-to-Gold ETL, the Silver tables are leveraged to derive the business-aligned output, which is the calculated current-state inventory.
+The resulting data is stored in a table representing the Gold layer of our architecture.

+Throughout this two-phase workflow, I employ Delta Live Tables (DLT) for orchestration and monitoring.

 💻 DLT Pipeline
+* *Notebook_01: Environment Setup*
+* *Notebook_02: Data_Generation -- Scheuled to run every 2 mins to push data to Kafka and S3 Bukcet *
+* *Notebook_03: Data - Consumer (Bronze to Gold)ETL for Broze Layer to Silver Layer*
+* *Notebook_04: Silver_To_Gold (ETL for Silver to Gold Layer) *
+* *Notebook_05: Orchestration- JOB Scheduling_DLT*

 DLT Table Creation
 raw_inventory_change: Reads data from Kafka.
 item: Reads data from S3 file item.